 If someone stole your identity

 Incorrect information due to identity theft is a serious issue that you need to resolve as soon as possible.
-You may not know whether the incorrect information in your report is due to identity theft, but these are some common symptoms of identity theft:
+These are some common signs of identity theft:

 - Debt collectors call you about debts that aren’t yours.